Inspirational idea wins Tax Policy Scholarship Competition

 He speaks from his own personal experience.

-That’s why Bart is happy to talk about how Tax Management NZ (TMNZ) enables him as a self-employed tradesperson to take the stress out of having to pay provisional tax on dates dictated by Inland Revenue (IRD).
+That’s why Bart is happy to talk about how TMNZ enables him as a self-employed tradesperson to take the stress out of having to pay provisional tax on dates dictated by Inland Revenue (IR).

 TMNZ offers Bart the flexibility to make the payments when it suits his cashflow.